South County High School: History

-South County High School, originally named South County Secondary School, opened its doors in September 2005, marking the first time Fairfax County Public Schools (FCPS) had opened a secondary school in over three decades.
+South County High School, originally named South County School, opened its doors in September 2005, marking the first time Fairfax County Public Schools (FCPS) had opened a secondary school in over three decades.
 The opening was a milestone for the fast-growing southeastern region of the county, addressing severe overcrowding at nearby Hayfield Secondary School and Lake Braddock Secondary School.

-The school was constructed on the site of the former Lorton Reformatory, a prison complex operated by the District of Columbia from 1910 to 2001.
-The repurposing of this 511-acre property into an educational campus represented a symbolic transformation from incarceration to education, part of a broader redevelopment of Lorton after the prison's closure under federal mandate.
+The school was constructed on the site of the former Lorton Reformatory, a prison complex operated by the District of Columbia from 1910 to 2001, The repurposing of this 511-acre property into an educational campus represented a symbolic transformation from incarceration to education, part of a broader redevelopment of Lorton after the prison's closure under federal mandate.

 South County was designed as a "secondary school," a structure housing both middle and high school students (grades 7–12).
 At its opening, the campus served approximately 1,200 students, with enrollment expected to grow significantly due to rapid suburban development in the Lorton area.

 The initial configuration as a secondary school was met with both praise and criticism.
 Some families appreciated the continuity it offered, while others raised concerns about the social dynamics of having middle and high school students in the same building.

 In 2012, FCPS opened South County Middle School on adjacent property, effectively splitting the original secondary model into two distinct schools.
 This change allowed South County High School to operate independently as a standard grades 9–12 high school.
 The middle school relieved pressure on overcrowding, while the high school was able to expand its academic and extracurricular offerings.

 The construction of South County coincided with a broader revitalization effort in Lorton, which included new residential developments, the establishment of the Lorton Arts Foundation (now the Workhouse Arts Center), and the preservation of historical structures.
 The transformation of the Lorton Correctional Complex into community assets, including the high school, was praised as a model of adaptive reuse and urban planning.

 Since its founding, South County High School has rapidly developed a reputation for academic achievement, athletic success, and community involvement.
-It now serves over 2,000 students and has become a central institution in the Lorton area, symbolizing the district’s growth and evolution in the 21st century.
+It now serves over 2,000 students and has become a central institution in the Lorton area, symbolizing the district's growth and evolution in the 21st century.